 If the most influential skater in the world opts to wear a shoe, it’s destined to make an impact.
 Mariano had already signed a deal with Converse before Mouse released and would front their fledgling skate line for a short while, with ads announcing his shoe size (10.5) and their 1 800 206 SKATE telephone number.
 The troubled Mariano would make a well-documented disappearance into the darkness (from his own accounts of his late 1990s to 2004 habit, he flew close to joining the 27 club) that seemed to add to the legend, before another comeback.

+After Converse’s 2001 bankruptcy and subsequent sale, this model was a key part of the brand offerings.
 Now established as an icon without any need to know about its brief career on the court, the One Star was promoted in catalogues alongside some of the most excruciating pseudo street slang ever committed to paper.
 Those rock star credentials would be put to work in the 2000s, when Converse released an official One Star Kurt Cobain edition in May 2008, alongside an All Star and Jack Purcell in association with the late singer’s estate.
 Decorated with lines in Cobain’s own handwriting from 2002’s published Journals, it captured the artist’s dress sense and artistic outlook, but conjured up a macabre scene in a bid to celebrate his life.

 American designer with rock and roll inclinations, John Varvatos, has reworked the One Star as part of his ongoing Converse range and Japan’s Number (Nine) remade it with some unorthodox asymmetric lacing — given designer Takahiro Miyashita’s grunge influenced collections on catwalks, the cultural connection was far from tenuous.
 Japan’s Converse licensee took the One Star into new territories of colour and material, despite being confined to sale in a single region.

-American discount retailing colossus Target carrying their own range of Converse footwear and apparel under the One Star brand name is liable to cause some understandable confusion for unwary Google shoppers searching for the shoes of their misspent youth — their One Star designs with an All Star style rubber toecap are liable to make purists baulk, but, from a glimpse at the disparate sizes on a store’s shelves, they seemed to do brisk business.
+American discount retailing colossus Target carrying their own range of Converse footwear and apparel under the One Star brand name is liable to cause some understandable confusion for unwary Google shoppers searching for the shoes of their misspent youth — their One Star designs with an All Star style rubber toecap are liable to make purists balk, but, from a glimpse at the disparate sizes on a store’s shelves, they seemed to do brisk business.

 When Converse relaunched its skateboarding category as CONS, the prequel 1969 All Star design was channelled as a former CONS team member Anthony Pappalardo’s signature shoe and reissued as the One Star Academy (though it’s known as the Jack Star 60s in some territories, and a similar shoe from 1999 was called the Premium All Star).
 Up to this point, there had been no CONS skate-specific One Star.
 After the premiere of Supreme’s first full-length skate video in 2014, the All Stars worn by the new breed of skaters in the film caused a “Cherry effect” to match the “Mouse effect” of 1996.
 Converse sponsored Los Angeles born skater Sage Elsesser — whose memorable no comply and knack for impossibles made him one of Cherry’s breakout stars — had been wearing John Varvatos One Stars in a rare Supreme print ad, before becoming a logical choice of face for the skate version.
 The equally talented Sean Pablo’s welcome to the Converse team came in the form of a signature leather One Star Pro, cementing its relevance with the market that matters.

-It’s curious that last year’s CONS One Star — never the the most comfortable of shoes in its basic form — was the first real skate-specific update of the model.
+It’s curious that last year’s CONS One Star — never the most comfortable of shoes in its basic form — was the first real skate-specific update of the model.
 If any lesson has been learnt during the last 15 years of skate shoe design, as the padded excesses subsided to a minimalism rooted in past masterpieces, it’s that fixing the unbroken is doomed to failure.
 For every successful skate shoe update, there’s a dusty pile of duds.
 The CONS team made several internal alterations — a Lunarlon sockliner, rooted in Nike’s 2008 performance running foam breakthrough (Lunarlon was originally added to the spring/summer 2013 CONS CTS reworking of the All Star — two years ahead of the recent Chuck II release, with its more engineered inner-workings) for the kind of impact cushioning that the old sole unit can’t compete with (a godsend for older kneecaps), and a slight toughen up on the upper.

 The One Star’s comeback in a more comfortable form has proven timely, with a resurrection of grunge looks at catwalk level — September 2013’s Vogue, with its throwback Mert and Marcus spread, was an early sign that the resurrection was official, as Saint Laurent’s Fall 2013 and Summer 2016 shows turned the catwalk into a more warmly received tribute to early 1990s Seattle than Jacobs’ too-soon showcase.
+The introduction of the All Star 74 silhouette restores the classic toe details again (though, to my knowledge, slight differences between the Chuck sole and One Star outsole from 1974 haven’t been restored for obvious reasons — it would be expensive and nobody would care).

 One Star, many moments.
 These, of course, have just been the most obvious examples where the One Star proved to be a participant.
 The Forrest Gump style lifespan of this basic shoe that was pulled from shelves relatively quickly is a countercultural case study that’s unique to Converse’s creation, but just one of many other elevations of the ordinary.
 After 41 years, the shoe that hardly set tills ringing is enough of a staple to be taken for granted.
 It wasn’t the only great shoe to get overlooked back in the mid 1970s, but as sole survivors go, it’s a superior case study.